complexvariables/RationalFunctionApproximation.jl/docs/src/domains.md

 # Approximation on domains

-The AAA algorithm can be used to approximate functions on other domains as defined in the [`ComplexRegions`](https://complexvariables.github.io/ComplexRegions.jl/stable/) package.
+Rational approximations can be found on domains other than intervals using the [`ComplexRegions`](https://complexvariables.github.io/ComplexRegions.jl/stable/) package.

 ## Unit circle and disk

 The domain `unit_circle` is predefined.
 Here's a function approximated on the unit circle:

 ```@example shapes